Uncle Joe’s first capture

 2005 - Future reds defender Gabriel Paletta played in the Final of the Under-20’s World Championships as Argentina beat Nigeria 2-1 in Utrecht.
 Meanwhile, future red Nabil El Zhar featured in Morocco’s 2-1 defeat by Brazil in the third-place play-off.

-2013 – Suso featured in the same tournament as a substitute as Spain beat Mexico 2-1 in their Round of 16 encounter in Istanbul.
+2013 – Suso and future red Javier Manquillo featured in the same tournament as Spain beat Mexico 2-1 in their Round of 16 encounter in Istanbul.

 2008 – Young Argentine left-back Emiliano Insúa signed a new contract to keep him with the reds until 2011.
 He made 62 senior appearances, netting once before joining Sporting Clube de Portugal in August 2011.